 Please click here and review the section called Federal Direct Stafford Loans.

-The Financial Aid Office at Edinboro University offers a wide variety of institutional scholarships.
+The Financial Aid Office at PennWest Edinboro offers a wide variety of institutional scholarships.
 Computer programming identifies eligible students and a selection committee determines recipients.
 Students are notified via their student email if they meet the minimum requirements and are encouraged to apply.
 Numerous external scholarships also are available.

 When you complete the FAFSA, you are automatically considered for a Federal Pell Grant.
 You can apply for your FAFSA on-line here: https://studentaid.gov/ and our FAFSA school code is 003321.